 This Venezuelan Mondongo is easy to make and full of flavor.
-Made with beef tripe (panza), pork’s feet (paticas de cochino) and lots of vegetables, this tripe stew will be a pleasant surprise for your palate.
-Be adventurous and give it a try!
+Made with beef tripe (Panza) and lots of vegetables, this tripe hearty soup/stew will be a pleasant surprise for your palate.
+Recipe includes video, step-by-step photos, and lots of tips.

-If you are an adventurous cook you will love today’s recipe: Venezuelan Mondongo (tripe stew).
+If you are an adventurous cook, you will love today’s recipe: Venezuelan Mondongo (tripe stew).

 Anyway…